What is Azure Virtual WAN?

 Can I deploy and use my favorite network virtual appliance (in an NVA VNet) with Azure Virtual WAN?

-Is there support for BGP?
+Is there support for BGP in VPN connectivity?

 Is there any licensing or pricing information for Virtual WAN?